The Magic Snowflake: Plot

 Back at Santa's workshop, Victorian Santa converts toys to bricks and Beatrice notices this and asks the Victorian Santa why, he explains to Beatrice that kids will use their imaginations with bricks for anything they can come up with.
-He then locks Beatrice in a toy production room until after Christmas Eve so that she won't stop him.
+He then locks Beatrice in a toy production room until after Christmas Eve so that she will not stop him.
 Back at the Orphanage, Santa picks up the bunny to entertain Zoe, a little girl at the orphanage, until Mr. Ratchet sees this and Santa takes Mr. Ratchet and Zoe to the fireplace through the tunnels to the ship at the North Pole.
 Mr. Ratchet knows how to steer the ship.
 They finally arrive at Santa's workshop and seeing Victorian Santa making bricks instead of toys and tries to convince him to revert it, but Victorian Santa refuses, and he locks up Santa, Mr. Ratchet, and Zoe in the toy production room as Waldorf barely escapes and goes to find Nicholas.

 Meanwhile, Nicholas and Rufus arrive at bear mountain by moonlight.
 Nicholas runs and slides down the snow and his beard is starting to fade away as the magic snowflake is restored, and the spirit fairies fly to bear mountain.
 He finally arrives at bear mountain, and the magic snowflake spirit fairies reveal the bear and take Nicholas to the base of bear mountain.
 The bear reveals door 3 as he hears Waldorf calling.
 Nicholas finally enters door 3 and sees himself when he was 3-years-old at the orphanage.
 Nicholas figures out that his Teddy bear was a toy that Santa gave to him when he was 3-years-old.
 At the toy production room of Santa's Workshop, Santa entertains and gives a bunny to Zoe and Mr. Ratchet sees how thoughtful Santa was to Zoe.
 Santa knew that it was his glowing heart that was the bonding connection.
 Back at the orphanage in the past, Nicholas hugs his teddy bear to his heart and gives it back to his 3-year-old self and exits door 3.
 At last, Nicholas's Grown-up-itis is cured as Nicholas and Rufus ride on Waldorf to Tim-Tim's igloo in the Eskimo Village and the Shaman congratulates Nicholas upon succeeding in his tasks.
 Nicholas invites Tim-Tim to Santa's workshop and apologizes for yelling.
 Nicholas, Tim-Tim, Rufus, and Waldorf head to Santa's Workshop as Tim-Tim distract the elves.
 Then, Nicholas unlocks the door to the toy production room with his pencil as a lock pick and explains everything to Santa.
 Victorian Santa notices this and locks them in the toy production room as well, along with Tim-Tim.